 Podcast: In Bed with the Right

-Welcome to In Bed With the Right, the new podcast from the Clayman Institute for Gender Research.
+Welcome to In Bed With the Right podcast

-Hosts Moira Donegan and Adrian Daub welcome a range of scholars and critics to analyze right wing ideas about gender, sex and sexuality – and to plumb the ways in which these ideas persist in and shape our present moment.
-Please join us as we take deep dives into some old ideas that are unfortunately upending lives right now.
+Hosts Moira Donegan and Adrian Daub welcome a range of scholars and critics to analyze right-wing ideas about gender, sex, and sexuality – and to plumb the ways in which these ideas persist in and shape our present moment.
+Please join them for deep dives into some old ideas that are unfortunately upending lives right now.

 Hosts